jackronrau/AnyCrawl/README.md

 ### Common Questions

 1. **Q: Can I use proxies?**
    A: Yes, AnyCrawl supports both HTTP and SOCKS proxies.
-Configure them through the `PROXY_URL` environment variable.
+Configure them through the `ANYCRAWL_PROXY_URL` environment variable.

 2. **Q: How to handle JavaScript-rendered content?**
    A: AnyCrawl supports Puppeteer and Playwright for JavaScript rendering needs.